mowgliamu/CreateAPIwithPython/README.md

 - Or play with Postman!

 In the development mode, you can explicitly see how the sqlite database file `catalogue.db` is getting updated after each HTTP request.

+## Docker pull
+If for some reason you would like to work with the docker image, you can pull it using:

+`docker pull gcr.io/bookapi-297922/bookapiimage:latest`